 3. While your wreath form is drying, paint your pine cones!
 I found that I paint brush with bristles worked best to get the kinds of coverage I wanted.

 4. Once the pine cones are dry, hot glue them to the form!
 There really are no rules with a pine cone wreath.
 I just kept gluing pine cones until I liked how it looked.

 That’s it.
-Hang your pine cone wreath, get some hot chocolate, turn on some White Christmas and let that Christmas spirit get the best of you!
+Hang your DIY pinecone wreath using the red ribbon and scissors.
+Get some hot chocolate, turn on some White Christmas and let that Christmas spirit get the best of you!
 I love that you can keep these up pretty much all winter as well.